xi7919053-ship-it/ex1_resnet/README.md

 - Dataset: CIFAR-10
 - Model: ResNet18
 - Epochs: 200
+- Final Train Accuracy: 99.99%
+- Final Test Accuracy: 94.31%
 - Best Test Accuracy: 94.48%
-- Final Test Accuracy: 94.31%

 The trained model is available in `weights/resnet18_best.pth`.
-Training curves are available in the `outputs/` folder.
+Training (loss and accuracy) curves are available in the `outputs/` folder.